Turkey travel tips

 Robbery and assault of tourists is a problem mostly if you travel in major cities such as Istanbul and Izmir.

-Public commuter ferries are also a very cheap way to get around and to enjoy a cruise on the Bosphorus, which is effectively a 32 kilometre long freeway.
-Ferry fares on the Bosphorus start from 1.3 Turkish lire (about US$1)in 2007.
-Local ferries continually depart from Galata Bridge and it's wonderful to cruise cheaply to places such as Ortakoy, Kandilli or Rumeli Kavagi.
-A recommended ferry destination is the Prince's Islands, a group of nine islands some nine kilometres from Istanbul in the Sea of Marmara.
+Local ferries continually depart from Eminonou near the Galata Bridge and it’s wonderful to cruise cheaply to places such as Ortakoy, Kandilli or Rumeli Kavagi.
+A recommended ferry destination is the Prince’s Islands, a group of nine islands some nine kilometres from Istanbul in the Sea of Marmara.
 Buyukada is the largest and most beautiful of this island group, having no cars, and is about an hour by ferry from Istanbul (most accommodation is booked out in the high summer months of July and August).

 The old city of Istanbul on the west of the Bosphorus is a tourist holiday mecca.
 The Grand Bazaar in the old city has more than 4,000 shops in 118 ancient colonnaded alleys selling an amazing range of goods and is one of the oldest shopping centres in the world.
-Typical produces in the Grand Bazaar are leather, ceramics, jewellery, carpets and glass lamps.
+Typical produce in the Grand Bazaar are leather, ceramics, jewellery, carpets and glass lamps.
 Beware of touts.

-In central Istanbul is the famous Blue Mosque, the biggest of Istanbul's Ottoman mosques with six towering minarets.
+In central Istanbul is the famous Blue Mosque, the biggest of Istanbul’s Ottoman mosques with six towering minarets.
 Tourists can expect queues to enter the Blue Mosque, which was built by Sultan Ahmet I (1603-1617).
 They must remove their shoes and should dress conservatively.
-Surrounding the Blue Mosque is the area known as Sultanahmet, dense with carpet shops, cafes, bazaars, tourist coaches, upmarket hotels and even a pair of 4000 year old Egyptian obelisks.
+Surrounding the Blue Mosque is the area known as Sultanahmet, dense with carpet shops, cafes, bazaars, tourist coaches, upmarket hotels and even a pair of 4,000 year old Egyptian obelisks.

 Istanbul's economy has been strong since the turn of the century and this is reflected in the construction of new cultural attractions such as the Istanbul Modern museum of contemporary art on the banks of the Bosphorus.

 Most Turks live on the east or Asian side of the Bosphorus, which is a giant suburbia but still worth touring.
+Catch a ferry to the other side of the Bosphorus and you’ll find a more upmarket culture, including the neighbourhood of Beyoglu where there are rows of swanky shops, cafes, restaurants, bars and various modern art galleries.

 The city of Istanbul was founded by the Greeks well before the birth of Christ.
 Roman emperor Constantine converted Byzantium to Christianity in AD325 and renamed the city Constantinople in AD330.
 Turks converted the land to Islam in 1453 and the city was made the seat of the Ottoman Empire.
 In 1930, the name was officially changed to Istanbul.